MrSamuelStreamer/GoldenDuckFlavourPack/1.5/Defs/StructureDefs/README.md

 I don't know if you're using your own factions for these encounters, but if you want, i left 2 pawns of what the enemies should look like.
 Most of them should be melee users.

 For the items on the map: It should mostly be textiles, food and rarely formal vests and trooper armors (I left some stuff on the shelves as an example)

+## kreeft
+Popebster for the main guy
+Crabgi's as the clergi
+And shrimpvants as simple workers
+And maybe put taff or me in the sarcophagus
+Or the graves